-Much of subsequent Absaroka sequence deposition was characterized by cyclic patterns (cyclothems) of marine and nonmarine sedimentation, apparently in response to eustatic sealevel fluctuations in the midcontinent.
-Eustatic fluctuations may relate to the waxing and waning of Gondwanan glaciers during the Late Mississippian through Middle Permian (Crowell, 1978; Heckel, 1980).
-The idealized "Kansas cyclothem" (Fig. 2), which characterizes many Upper Pennsylvanian cyclic units in the midcontinent, includes four basic components (Heckel, 1977): 1) a thin, basal, transgressive limestone; 2) a phosphatic, black, fissile, offshore marine shale (maximum transgression); 3) a thick regressive limestone; and 4) a sandy nearshore and nonmarine shale locally with sandstone and coal (maximum regression).
+and 4) a sandy nearshore and nonmarine shale locally with sandstone and coal (maximum regression).
 However, not all cyclothems contain the four basic components.
 In some cyclothems the basal transgressive limestone is extremely thin to absent and the black marine shale interval directly overlies coal beds or nearshore shale facies ("Illinois cyclothem;" Heckel, 1980).
-The lack of the black marine shale in some cycles suggests that the magnitudes of eustatic sea-level fluctuations varied.
+The lack of the black marine shale in some cycles suggests that the magnitudes of eustatic sea level fluctuations varied.
 Regional facies variations are noted within individual cyclothems, including carbonate mound and oolite shoal facies (Heckel and Cocke, 1969; Watney, 1980).
 Regional examination of the Kansas City Group in western Kansas indicates that the entire shelf was exposed repeatedly during late regression in each cycle (Watney, 1984).
 The configuration of the shelf during deposition of these cycles was controlled by continued though subtle uplift of the Central Kansas Uplift and its extension to the south, the Pratt Anticline.
-Subtle flexures along the platform were sometimes loci for the formation of ooid shoals, when waves and currents were focused on these areas during the late regressive phases of some cycles (Watney, 1984).
+Subtle flexures along the platform were sometimes loci for the formation of goid shoals, when waves and currents were focused on these areas during the late regressive phases of some cycles (ibid.).

-Middle Pennsylvanian faulting along the Humboldt Fault Zone (Plate 4A), apparently contemporaneous with the Ouachita-Marathon Orogeny (Kluth and Coney, 1981), gave rise to the Nemaha Uplift, in part a reactivation of the older (Sauk) Southeast Nebraska Arch.
+Middle Pennsylvanian faulting along the Humboldt Fault Zone (Pl.
+3, fig. 1), apparently contemporaneous with the Ouachita-Marathon Orogeny (Kluth and Coney, 1981), gave rise to the Nemaha Uplift, in part a reactivation of the older (Sauk) Southeast Nebraska Arch.
 The Nemaha Uplift bisected the region of the late Tippecanoe North Kansas Basin and cut off the southwestern extension of the mid-Kaskaskia Iowa Basin.
-Up to 320 m of pre-Missourian Pennsylvanian rocks accumulated in the structural depression east of the Humboldt Fault Zone (Plate 4I).
+Up to 320 m of pre-Missourian Pennsylvanian rocks accumulated in the structural depression east of the Humboldt Fault Zone (Pl.
+3, fig. 9).
 This area constitutes the Forest City Basin as defined by Lee (1943, 1946).
 Maximum differential subsidence of the Forest City Basin was essentially contemporaneous with the rising Nemaha Uplift.
 The Nemaha Uplift forms the eastern margins of two basins created during this period of increased structural activity: 1) the Salina Basin of north-central Kansas and south-central Nebraska, and 2) the Sedgwick Basin, a structural depression in south-central Kansas that plunges southward to join the Anadarko Basin of Oklahoma.
 West of the Central Kansas Uplift, the Hugoton Embayment continued to be a region of increased subsidence during the Pennsylvanian.

-Eastward thinning of Middle Pennsylvanian strata from the Forest City Basin toward a broad outcrop area in northeastern Missouri indicates the presence of a broad northward-trending arch, apparently the Absaroka expression of the older pre-Kaskaskia Northeast Missouri Arch (Plate 4E).
-The Mississippi River Arch (Howell, 1935) and the Lincoln Fold System (McQueen and others, 1961) occur along the present day structural crest of this broad feature.
+Eastward thinning of Middle Pennsylvanian strata from the Forest City Basin toward a broad outcrop area in northeastern Missouri indicates the presence of a broad northward trending arch, apparently the Absaroka expression of the older pre-Kaskaskia Northeast Missouri Arch (Pl.
+3, fig. 5).
+The Mississippi River Arch (Howell, 1935) and the Lincoln Fold System (McQueen et al., 1961) occur along the present day structural crest of this broad feature.
 The Lincoln Fold, active during the Mississippian, continued as a prominent structural feature during the Middle Pennsylvanian (Searight and Searight, 1961).
-The Mississippi River Arch, which developed during the Middle Pennsylvanian, apparently formed concurrently with maximum subsidence of the Forest City Basin (Bunker and others, 1982).
+The Mississippi River Arch, which developed during the Middle Pennsylvanian, apparently formed concurrently with maximum subsidence of the Forest City Basin (Bunker et al., 1985).
 Pennsylvanian clastic source areas included four general regions: 1) the Ancestral Rocky Mountains to the west, 2) the Marathon-Ouachita Mountains to the south, 3) Canadian Shield sources to the north, and 4) alluvial-deltaic sediments that prograded into the midcontinent from Appalachian sources.